arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 * introduce the PIN of the SIM card you are using and store it at `SECRET_PIN`.
 * Browse to your IT provider and check the mobile APN link, e.g "online.provider.com" save it inside the `SECRET_APN`

->**Note:** Sometimes it needs time to connect to the provider's APN, please be patient, it can take up to 30 minutes.
-If you can not connect after that time, make sure you introduced the correct SIM pin and the APN, if the issue continues, contact with your provider and make sure they have CAT M1 enabled on your SIM card.
+***Sometimes it takes time to connect to the provider's APN, please be patient, it can take up to 30 minutes.
+If you can not connect after that time, make sure you introduced the correct SIM pin and the APN, if the issue continues, contact with your provider and make sure they have CAT M1 enabled on your SIM card.***

 ### API